vukics/cppqed/doc/testsuite.markdown

 tests depending on other tests will be run in the right order.
 The advantage over the `check` targets is that you have better control over the ctest parameters.
 For example you can pass a regular expression to `-R` to determine which tests should be run.

+\note For multi-configuration %CMake generators like XCode, the make targets are disabled.
+Use `ctest` from the command line instead and pass the correct configuration, e.g. `ctest -C Release ...`.

 # Test suite layout {#testsuite_layout}